burnsba/FracView/FracViewWpf/readme.md

 After "targetting" a new location, or otherwise adjusting the settings, clicking "Go" will compute the points in the selected area.
 The zoom (user interface scale) will be reset to the default at this point.

+Note: when color information is "saved" or when point information is computed (clicking "Go"), the current settings are saved to disk.
+When the application starts it will attempt to reload the previous settings from "session.json" file (located in same directory as executable).

 ### Stats area

 ![new](doc/img/stats_area.jpg)